HenrikBengtsson/Wishlist-for-R/README.md

 ### Exception handling and core dumps

-* Use `An exceptional error occurred that R could not recovered from.
+* Use `An exceptional error occurred that R could not recover from.
 The R session is now aborting ...` instead of just [`aborting ...`](https://github.com/wch/r-source/blob/1d00fef90e4a1026ccc62776c8805cc20129ce88/src/main/main.c#L594), because from the latter it is [not always clear](https://github.com/HenrikBengtsson/R.devices/issues/7) where that messages comes from, i.e. it could have been outputted by something else.

 ### Packages, libraries and repositories